 Israel is building a global reputation as an innovation leader for the technology industry, and this trend is reflected in our research.
 Israeli research institutions have historically been important for the pharmaceutical and chemicals industries.
 While medical and chemical patent classes still comprise the majority of those owned by Israeli institutions, we are seeing important new patents being developed around electronic technologies.
 Additionally, when we look at which companies are citing the research organizations we assessed, there’s a clear trend away from pharma/chemicals companies like DowDuPont and Merck KGaA, to technology companies such as Samsung and IBM.

-Israel’s position as a global technology innovation center is now well established.
+Israeli innovation and Israel’s position as a global technology innovation center is now well established.
 Around 117 companies from 21 countries have opened R&D centers in Israel since the start of 2014, while it’s thriving startup ecosystem now totals around 6,000 organizations.
-What’s clear is that Israel’s universities will play an increasingly important role in fuelling this innovation.
+What’s clear is that Israel’s universities will play an increasingly important role in fueling this innovation.